DANS-KNAW/easy-sword2/README.md

 #### Service Document

 The entry point for clients of a SWORD server is the Service Document, which describes the collections and capabilities of the server.
-The Service Document can be retrieved from the **SD-IRI**, which needs to be known by the client.
+The Service Document can be retrieved from the **SD-IRI**, which needs to be known in advance by the client.
 All other URLs can be retrieved by the client from the various responses sent by the server.
 For example, the Service Document contains the **Col-IRI**s (collection URLs) that the client can use to create deposits.
 At present only one **Col-IRI** can be used.